-This solicitation is NOT endorsed by NMU and families should NEVER pay to have their financial aid application processed.
-The Free Application for Federal Student Aid (FAFSA) can be completed online at www.fafsa.ed.gov.
+Families should NEVER pay to have their financial aid application processed.
+The Free Application for Federal Student Aid (FAFSA) can be completed online at https://studentaid.ed.gov/sa/fafsa.

 If you have any questions about financial aid information you receive, please contact the Financial Aid Office at firstname.lastname@example.org or (906) 227-2327.

 A student must have a high school diploma or its equivalent; enroll as a regular student in an eligible degree or certificate program; be a U.S. citizen or eligible noncitizen; have a social security number; make satisfactory academic progress; sign certifying statement on the FAFSA, such as agreeing to use Federal student aid funds only for educational expenses; and male students must register with selective service.

 The basic principle of need-based financial aid is that you and your family are expected to contribute as much as is reasonably possible to pay for your education.
 The expected family contribution is determined from the information you and your family provide on the Free Application for Federal Student Aid (FAFSA).
 Your financial need is calculated by subtracting the expected family contribution from the total cost of your education.
 We are prepared to assist you in meeting your financial need by awarding grants, scholarships, employment or low-interest loans.